finallight1/discord-js-suggestion-bot/README.md

 How to find channel ID -> https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord Afterwards you can change the messages and the commands but on my opinion everyting there is just fine!
 Thanks for using my suggestion bot!
+# Use
+After the setup, just open "start.bat" which will start the bot by the token you wrote in config.json